onflow/ccf/ccf_specs.md

 CCF message validation should be done after passing checks for well-formedness.
 Invalid CCF messages should be rejected.

-CCF decoder should detect and reject malformed or malicious data before creating Cadence objects.
-Check for well-formedness can be done on other node types without asking EN for the Cadence type info.
+CCF decoder should detect and reject malformed or malicious data before creating Cadence objects and without requiring Cadence type info.

 ## CCF Examples